srl-labs/containerlab-workshop-ch/10-basics/README.md

 ## Checking network connectivity

-SR Linux and cEOS are started with their first Ethernet interfaces connected.
+SR Linux and SR-SIM are started with their first Ethernet interfaces connected.
 Check the connectivity between the nodes:

 The nodes also come up with LLDP enabled, our goal is to verify that the basic network connectivity is working by inspecting